2025 Auburn Tigers football team

-The 2025 Auburn Tigers football team represents Auburn University as a member of the Southeastern Conference (SEC) during the 2025 NCAA Division I FBS football season.
-The Tigers play home games at Jordan–Hare Stadium located in Auburn, Alabama.
+The 2025 Auburn Tigers football team represented Auburn University as a member of the Southeastern Conference (SEC) during the 2025 NCAA Division I FBS football season.
+The Tigers played home games at Jordan–Hare Stadium located in Auburn, Alabama.

 The Tigers were led by third-year head coach Hugh Freeze for the first nine games of the season.
 Freeze was fired on November 2 following a loss to Kentucky, finishing his tenure at Auburn with an overall record of 15–19.
 Defensive coordinator D. J. Durkin was named interim coach for the rest of the season.
+On November 30, South Florida head coach Alex Golesh was hired as the Tigers' new head coach.

+The Auburn Tigers drew an average home attendance of 88,043, the 11th-highest of all college football teams.